 7. Are officers required to tell citizens they are being video recorded?
 Kentucky is considered a one party consent state as it pertains to being recorded.
 This means that only one person has to be aware that a recording is in progress.
 That person is generally the recorder.

 8. Can an officer record inside a private residence?
 Yes, under the following circumstances: (1) if there is a valid warrant; (2) consent from the resident; or (3) if there is a legal exception for the police to enter a dwelling.
 Absent those legal circumstances, if a resident does not consent to entry, officers will not enter the home absent a warrant or exigent circumstances.
 If consent is given, the body-worn cameras will remain on absent a specific policy exemption.

 9. Can anyone edit the video?
 The original version of the video cannot be edited by anyone, including system administrators.
 Redacted copies of the videos to blur people/objects, remove audio, and narrow the video to relevant sections can be created by authorized users.
 The original version of the video will remain unchanged.

 10. Can anyone delete a video?
 Videos can be deleted either though an automated retention system based upon the type of incident recorded, or manually by a system administrator.
 Manual deletions will only be done after a criminal case is adjudicated in a court of law or if a recording was accidentally made in a location restricted by policy, such as a restroom.
 Manual deletions of accidental recordings will require command staff approval and the documentation of that decision will be kept on file.

 11. How long will the videos be retained?
-Non-evidential videos will be retained based upon the current Kentucky Records Retention Schedule.
+Non-evidential videos will be retained for 60 days.
 Evidential videos will be retained until the criminal case is adjudicated in a court of law or the statute of limitations has passed.